TheRealGlumfish/Team20/doc/ArchishaGarg.md

 JAL is a J type instruction while JALR is I type and these required some extra logic to work.

-We had to include flags for `JAL` (J-type) and `JALR` (I-type) instructions to distinguish between them in the control unit and also the top module CPU.
+We had to include flags for `JAL` (J-type) and `JALR` (I-type) instructions in the control unit and also the top module CPU.
 This allowed us to set `PCSrc` to 1 when there is a jump instruction so that the mux for `PCNext` can select from `PCTarget` and is therefore able to jump to the required address specified in the instruction.
 When the JALR flag was high, the value from ALUout was loaded into the program counter so that the loaded value is the source register + the offset as required.
 This is shown in the diagram:

 <p align="center"> <img src="images/SingleCycle.png" /> </p><BR>
 ___